-How many times it has happened to you that you spent some time and energy thinking about something and you ended up with a bunch of interesting ideas on all problems except on the one that you had actually been asked to think about?
-This happens because you do not have a clear focus on the subject that you are thinking about.
+How many times has it happened to you that you spent some time and energy thinking about something and you ended up with a bunch of interesting ideas on all other problems except on the one that you had actually been required to think about?
+This will happen every time unless you manage to maintain a clear focus on the subject that you are thinking about.

 Define your Focus in just one sentence.